Overview

 1897 December Tycoon Troupe of Japanese jugglers in Derbyshire

-1898 February Tycoon Troupe of Japanese jugglers appears in Dick Whittngton and his Cat in London
+1898 February Tycoon Troupe of Japanese jugglers appears in Dick Whittington and his Cat in London